MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

       const back = data.slice (i + chunk_size, data.length)
       // Combining the front and back portions of the selected data const result = front + back
-      // Call the function recursively, stops executing the function when the the repeats time reach 0 return repeats == 0 ? result : glitchify (result, chunk_max, repeats - 1)
+      // Call the function recursively
+      // stops executing the function when the the repeats time reach 0 return repeats == 0 ? result : glitchify (result, chunk_max, repeats - 1)
    }

    // Create an empty glitch array
    const glitch_arr = []

-   // Define function to create multiple glitched versions of the image using the glitchify function const add_glitch = () => {
+   // Define function to create multiple glitched versions of the image
+   // using the glitchify function const add_glitch = () => {
       // Create new image objects for each glitched version. const i = new Image ()